source.entry

 const defaultEntry = {

-// default support for other suffixes such as ts, tsx, jsx, mjs, cjs
+// Rsbuild also supports other suffixes by default, such as ts, tsx, jsx, mts, cts, mjs, cjs

 };

-The usage of source.entry is similar to the entry option in Rspack.
-The main difference is that Rsbuild will register html-webpack-plugin for each entry in source.entry to generate the corresponding HTML files.
+Rsbuild will register html-rspack-plugin for each entry in source.entry and generate the corresponding HTML files.

 • Example: